-Startup Co-Founder, Board Director (Non-Profit Mental Health), Writer, Investor, MS Clinical Mental Health (current)
+Startup Co-Founder, Board Director, Writer, Investor, MS Clinical Mental Health (current)

 Type 2 Investor